CDLUC3/mrt-cron/coll-health-obj-analysis/data_model.md

 ```
 </details>

+### Sidecar Metadata

-### Capture metadata sidecar information about the object
+Capture metadata sidecar information about the object

 _If present in the inventory database **inv_metadatas** table.
 Data contains a dump of dublin core type metadata._